Jabel Shams is the highest mountain in Oman with an altitude of 3,028 m.

 The path is straightforward, well maintained and visibly marked.
 But don’t be fooled, as most of Oman’s mountain, the terrain is harsh.
 Therefore, do not underestimate this path.

 Jabel Shams Summit hike starts and ends by the “Jabal Shams Heights Resort”.
-Of course you can avoid starting from the hotel.
-I often start from a lower point about 500m away from the hotel, and join the marked path later on.
+Of course, you can avoid starting from the hotel.
+I often start from a lower point about 500m away from the hotel and join the marked path later on.
 This long day of hiking might take you 11 to 12 hours to complete the full loop.
 Alternatively, you can do it on two days, by carrying your camping gear, and a nice kick of adventure.

 From whichever start you go for, you have to cross the river bed around the old dam.
 This river bed is about 200m away from the hotel in the direction of the summit (east/north).

 The route is marked with 3 color flag all the way to the summit, making it hard to lose your way.
-Unless you were feeling adventurous on that day and went off path.
+Unless you were feeling adventurous on that day and went off the path.

 I would like to split the route into 3 different sections:

 Section 1: a 60 to 90 minute hike between small canyons and few small hills, and little gain in altitude.
-The path is relatively easy, and ends by the famous view point overlooking the grand canyon.
+The path is relatively easy and ends by the famous viewpoint overlooking the grand canyon.

-Section 2: this is my least favorite section as I get bored from watching amazing scenery 😛
+Section 2: This is my least favorite section as I get bored from watching amazing scenery 😛

 This uphill path East-North is steady and long.
 From the balcony viewpoint, aim to the 2 large dome buildings on top of the mountain, and navigate towards them.
 On your right hand side you will be close to the canyon, with very dramatic sheer vertical drops; and dozens of falcons, eagles and large birds flying around.
-On the opposite side the hotel fading away in the background, and occasionally passing by the famous juniper trees.
-You will come across a small plateau (good place to camp as it is the least exposed to wind) at around 2,500m.
+On the opposite side, the hotel fading away in the background, and occasionally passing by the famous juniper trees.
+You will come across a small plateau (a good place to camp as it is the least exposed to wind) at around 2,500m.
 The section ends when you have to take a 90-ish degree right turn just below the army bases.

-Section 3: You will be overlooking few small villages on the left side, at the bottom of the canyon as you hike towards the summit.
+Section 3: You will be overlooking a few small villages on the left side, at the bottom of the canyon as you hike towards the summit.
 Though the summit is not a lot higher in altitude from where you start this section, this winding route heading south will make you lose some altitude.
-You have to cross multiple small canyons to reach to the summit.
+You have to cross multiple small canyons to reach the summit.